 Second, if you ask anyone out or if you are asked out, remind yourself that courtesy and politeness are basics for any relationship.
 Try not to be too anxious while on your date, channel that energy into listening, expressing yourself and making that date work.
 If you follow these gay dating rules, listen, and treat the other guy with respect, the date will go smoothly and you’re both bound to have a great time together.
 If you’re still a little nervous, it’s fine.
 You can always read our advice on how to break the ice on the first date.

-You’ve gotten the solution to getting easy answers to the hard questions so what are you waiting for?
-Find other singles in your area today.
+You’ve gotten some good answers to the hard questions, so what are you waiting for?
+Find other singles in your area today with the right online dating site for you .